7th Portuguese India Armada (Almeida, 1505): Appointment of Almeida

 The first designated vice-roy, the commander of the 7th armada, was decided around 1504 to be Tristão da Cunha.
-A powerful high noble, courtier and royal counselor of Manuel I, Cunha had sufficient pragmatic instincts to be acceptable to the older party (Cunha had participated in outfitting ships in previous armadas).
+A powerful high noble, courtier and royal counsellor of Manuel I, Cunha had sufficient pragmatic instincts to be acceptable to the older party (Cunha had participated in outfitting ships in previous armadas).
 However, in early 1505, Tristão da Cunha was struck by an affliction to his eyesight rendering him temporarily blind.
 As a result, the choice for his replacement fell upon Dom Francisco de Almeida.

 D. Francisco de Almeida was a younger son of the D. Lopo de Almeida, Count of Abrantes.
 The Almeida family was one of the most powerful, resolute and vocal opponents of Manuel I of Portugal in these years, and the primary supporters of Manuel's main rival, D. Jorge de Lencastre.
 But Francisco had always been a bit of a black sheep in the Almeida family.
 In his youth, he entered into at least two conspiracies against King John II of Portugal (to whom the Almeidas were devoted), and was even exiled for a spell.

 Francisco de Almeida's ambivalent loyalties might have been regarded by Manuel as a political opportunity.
 If he cultivated the cadet, Manuel might yet lure the rest of the Almeida family over to his side, or at least weaken their opposition.
 Francisco de Almeida, bubbling with ambition, seemed prepared to do anything to receive the appointment.
 In January 1505, he scandalously abandoned Lencastre's Order of Santiago to join Manuel's Order of Christ.
-He received his appointment letter from Manuel I shortly after, on February 27, 1505.
+He received his appointment letter from Manuel I shortly after, on 27 February 1505.

 Manuel I designated D. Francisco de Almeida as captain-major of the 7th Armada, with the obligation to remain in India for three years.
 He would only be allowed to assume the title of 'Vice-Roy' upon the construction of four crown fortresses in India at Anjediva, Cannanore, Cochin and Quilon.